Niavlys2048/Backpack/README.md

 ## Structure

-* Using MVC architecture pattern.
+* Using MVC architecture pattern and a separate Network layer.

 ## Demo